 Apparently, mice like beeswax.

 After the beeswax all over the floor incidents, I was determined to clean up my ingredients and make a special place for them in the house.
 My essential oils had been stored in a small tote and they kept falling over and leaking.
 It wasn’t a good solution.
 And, I obviously needed to get the rest of the ingredients up and away.
 Who knows what else a hungry mouse will chew on!

-With the farmhouse being so small, it's hard for me to find a central location for all of my things, so I have a few different storage places instead.
-Essential Oils are stored in the kitchen where there is room for them to be upright, and carrier oils and other ingredients are stored in the bathroom linen closet so they can be a in a cool, dark area.
-Here's how everything is stored and neatly put away!
+With the farmhouse being so small, it was hard for me to find a central location for all of my things, so I had a few different storage places instead.
+Essential Oils were stored in the kitchen where there is room for them to be upright, and carrier oils and other ingredients were stored in the bathroom linen closet so they can be in a cool, dark area.
+Here’s how everything was stored and neatly put away!

-The other items for making my homemade goods got their own shelf in the bathroom linen closet; way up off the ground.
-I have a few different tubs that I use to store these items so they can also sit upright and of course, like I said....off the ground. 😉
+The other items for making my homemade goods, such as lotions and soaps, got their own shelf in the bathroom linen closet; way up off the ground.
+I have a few different tubs and storage containers that I use to store these items so they can also sit upright and of course, like I said….off the ground. 😉

 I picked these little totes up at the dollar store.
 I like that they have tall sides and they are perfect for storing larger bottles that need to stay upright (such as carrier oils, soaps, etc.).
 I also use them to store bags of add-in items such as special sea salts, bentonite clay, and special waxes.
 I prefer these containers without lids so the items can sit upright.

 These ideas are simple, but they keep all of my ingredients and oils organized, off the ground, and in cool places to maximize storage length.
 Plus, they are all easy to access (but still away from little one’s wondering hands) and when you are making homemade things all the time, this is a must!